Spectre113/Metalytics/content/docs/2025/Metalytics/week3.md

 **Link to the training code**: <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/forecasting_models.py">link</a>

-The presented solution is a baseline considered to be compared with the further model, as well as to provide the initial machine learning part structure for the API development.
+The presented solution is a baseline model considered to be compared with the further model (LSTM, initial design present in <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/forecasting_models.py">script</a>), as well as to provide the machine learning part structure for the API development.

-The model choice is based on the literature suggesting boosting models as the perspective solutions of the classical machine learning.
-To train this model, the american futures gold dataset was used, the justifications for this step are proposed in the following <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/reports/market_research.pdf">report</a>.
+The model choice is based on the literature suggesting boosting models as baselines.
+To train this model, the american futures gold <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/tree/main/ml/data">dataset</a> was used, the justifications for this step are proposed in the following <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/reports/market_research.pdf">report</a>.
 The dataset contains information about open, close, high, and low prices as well as volume of trade at hourly rate.
 Moreover, additional features are <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/reports/indicators_research.pdf">proposed</a> to enchance quality of the results.
-Finally, the model takes into account a few lagged historical prices to make new predictions.
+Finally, the model takes into account a few lagged historical prices to make new predictions because the statistical <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/notebooks/01_filter_design.ipynb">analysis</a> demonstrated small correlation.

 The forecasting process for the baseline model was set up as follows: the baseline forecasting models for key feature attributes (`High`, `Low`, and `Volume`) were selected to produce forecast for the next timestamp.
 Based on these forecasts, the indicators are computed, and the target baseline model predicts the output value.
 Then, this value is set as the past observation, and the next iteration happens.
-This <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/forecasting_models.py">file</a> contains all baseline models codes for training and producing forecasts.
+The following <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/forecasting_models.py">file</a> contains all baseline models codes for training and producing forecasts.

 To facilitate this process by decoupling the behavior of each model from the main logic, the following <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/forecasting_framework.py">framework</a> was developed.

 **Links to the initial model artifacts**:

 The baseline models were trained and dumped as files for further forecasts in the following <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/tree/main/ml/baseline_model">folder</a>.
+The framework allows to load the dumped models avoiding the need of training.
+The example of use is presented in the <a href="https://github.com/IU-Capstone-Project-2025/Metalytics/blob/main/ml/client.py">file</a>.

 ## Internal demo